sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

 Here it means the following:

 - add the following in ``codes_catalog.py``::
-    from repetion_code import BinaryRepetitionCode
+    from repetition_code import BinaryRepetitionCode
 - add the following in ``encoders_catalog.py``::
-    from repetion_code import BinaryRepetitionCodeGeneratorMatrixEncoder
+    from repetition_code import BinaryRepetitionCodeGeneratorMatrixEncoder
 - add the following in ``decoders_catalog.py``::
-    from repetion_code import BinaryRepetitionCodeMajorityVoteDecoder
+    from repetition_code import BinaryRepetitionCodeMajorityVoteDecoder
 - add the following in ``channels_catalog.py``::
     from channel_constructions import BinaryStaticErrorRateChannel